airbytehq/airbyte/docs/operator-guides/configuring-airbyte.md

 The recommended way to run an [Airbyte Kubernetes deployment](../deploying-airbyte/on-kubernetes-via-helm.md) is via the `Helm Charts`.

-To configure the default Airbyte Kubernetes deployment, modify the `.env` in the respective directory.
-Each application will consume the appropriate env var from a generated configmap.
+To configure the default Airbyte Kubernetes deployment, modify the `values.yaml` file.
+Each application will consume the appropriate values from that file.

 If you want to manage your own Kube manifests, please refer to the `Helm Chart`.